 Today, support team members no longer use the FTP method of file sharing.
-Rather, every employee from both tiers accesses the solution to address specific customer needs.
+Rather, every employee accesses the solution to address specific customer needs.
 By giving all support staff a key to the digital evidence management system, clients know that they can contact our team whenever an issue arises and someone will be there to help them with their queries.

 But just how does Genetec Clearance differ from an FTP site?
 What benefits the DEMS provide and how does it enhance the support process?
 As you will read, the advantages to this in-house system are many, varied, and immediately noticeable.